absalom-muc/MHI-AC-Ctrl/SPI.md

 The same coding is used for setting the temperature.
 The set bit in the MISO frame is DB2[7].

 ### Error code (read only)
-The Error code is coded in MOSI DB4[7:0].
-It is a number between 0 ...
-255. 0 means no error.
-I've so far not checked if the error code here is consistent with the error numbers in the AC user manual.
+The Error code is a number 0 ...
+255 in MOSI DB4[7:0].
+0 means no error.
+According my understanding the error codes listed [here](https://www.hrponline.co.uk/files/images/HRP/Catalogues/HRP_NEW_ServiceSupportHandbook.pdf#page=14) are supported, but I haven't really checked it.

 ## Checksum (read only)
-The checksum is calculated by the sum of the signature bytes plus the databytes.
-The low byte of the checksum is stored at byte position 18 and the low byte of the checksum is stored at byte position 19.
-Maximum value of the checksum is 0x0fe1.
-Therefore bit [7:4] of the checksum high byte is always 0. checksum = sum(SB0:SB2) + sum(DB0:DB14)
+The two byte checksum is calculated by the sum of the signature bytes plus the databytes.
+The high byte of the checksum CBH is stored at byte position 18 and the low byte of the checksum CBL is stored at byte position 19.

+    checksum[15:0] = sum(SB0:SB2) + sum(DB0:DB14)
-CBH = checksum[11:8]
+    CBH = checksum[15:8]
     CBL = checksum[7:0]

 ## Settings